prof3ssorSt3v3/mad9011/docs/modules/week5/README.md

 ## Learning Objectives

-By the end of this week, students will be able to:
+By the end of this week, students will be able to apply fundamental typography principles and Adobe Illustrator's typography tools to create compelling text elements and design a cohesive set of UI icons adhering to best practices for clarity, consistency, and usability.

-- **Typography:**

-  - Understand the fundamentals of typography, including the difference between typefaces and fonts, and the characteristics of serif and sans serif typefaces.
-  - Apply principles of hierarchy and legibility to enhance the readability and visual appeal of text elements.
-  - Utilize Adobe Illustrator's typography tools, including the Type Tool, Character and Paragraph panels, to create and manipulate compelling text elements.
-  - Implement design principles such as clarity, consistency, and contextual relevance in typography to support overall UI design.

-- **UI Icons:**
-  - Understand the significance of icons within user interfaces and how they enhance user experience and navigation.
-  - Identify different types of UI icons (symbolic, representational, abstract) and their appropriate application in digital interfaces.
-  - Appreciate the psychological impact of icons on user perception and how it influences user interaction.
-  - Master the principles of icon design, including clarity, recognizability, consistency, and simplicity versus detail.
-  - Learn cultural considerations and the impact of color psychology in designing icons to ensure they are effective and appropriate for the target audience.
-  - Develop skills in creating a cohesive set of icons using Adobe Illustrator, focusing on technical aspects such as outlining strokes and testing for effectiveness.

 ## Typography in Illustrator